BlidDev/Niv/wiki/user_type.md

     ...
 @NAME

-// so an example UserType will like something like this
+// so an example UserType will look like something like this
 @PERSON
   name : "Cred"
   age  : 17